-The recorded 3D positions of the reflective markers were reconstructed and labeled in Nexus (Vicon).
-The reflective marker positioned on distal phalanx of index finger was used for the calculation of endpoint kinematic variables.
+Pre-processing The recorded 3D positions of the reflective markers were reconstructed and labeled in Nexus (Vicon).
+The reflective marker positioned on distal phalanx of the index finger was used for the calculation of endpoint kinematic variables.
 The index finger trajectory was transformed into the reference frame of the target board, with the origin at the upper left corner of the board, the x-axis perpendicular to the board, the y-axis horizontal (parallel to the upper edge of the board) and the z-axis vertical.
-Upper body joint angles were calculated as the following: anteflexion (ShFlx), abduction (ShAbd) and internal rotation (ShRot) of the humerus with respect to the trunk, elbow flexion (ElFlx), pronation (WrPrn) of the forearm with respect to the forearm.
+Upper body joint angles were calculated as the following: anteflexion (ShFlx), abduction (ShAbd) and internal rotation (ShRot) of the humerus with respect to the trunk, elbow flexion (ElFlx), pronation (WrPrn) of the forearm with respect to the humerus, and ulnar deviation (WrDev) and extension of the hand (WrExt) with respect to the forearm.

 Kinematic data were further processed using custom software developed in MATLABTM (The Mathworks, Natick, MA).
-A low-pass fourth-order, zero lag Butterworth filter was applied to kinematic data with a cutoff frequency of 10 Hz.
+A low-pass fourth-order, zero-lag Butterworth filter was applied to kinematic data with a cutoff frequency of 10 Hz.
 Marker velocities along each of the above axes were calculated by determining the derivative of the position signal.
 3D speed of the index finger was calculated as the magnitude of the velocity vector.
-The initiation and the end of the endpoint movement were determined using a threshold of 5 % of the 3D peak speed of the metacarpal marker.
+The initiation and the end of the endpoint movement were determined using a threshold of 5% of the 3D peak speed of the metacarpal marker.
 All trials were visually inspected to ensure the accuracy of the automatic procedure.
 Trials were rejected if the movement started before the go cue or the reaction time was less than 50 ms. Abnormal trials were further excluded using criteria as follows: reaction time differed > 2 SDs from the average, and movement duration > 2 SDs longer than the average.
-As a result, 13% of the young and 17% of the older participants' trials were excluded.
+As a result, 13% of the young and 17% of the older participants' trials in total were excluded.
+For endpoint kinematic and EMG analysis, each young subject contributed between 11 and 23 trials (18 $\pm$ 4 trials for each target) and older participants between 13 and 23 trials (19 $\pm$ 2, 18 $\pm$ 3 and 19 $\pm$ 3 for UT, MT and LT), for each target location.
+For joint kinematic analysis, data from one young participant were further excluded due to missing markers on the trunk in some trials.
 Shoulder and elbow movement onsets and offsets were defined as described above for the endpoint.